-1. Submit draft legislation to Congress to repeal repressive legislation, including the USA PATRIOT Act, the Animal Enterprise Terrorism Act (AETA), and the Anti-Terrorism and Effective Death Penalty Act (AEDPA) of 1996.
+1. Submit draft legislation to Congress to repeal repressive legislation, including the USA PATRIOT Act, the Animal Enterprise Terrorism Act (AETA), the Anti-Terrorism and Effective Death Penalty Act (and particularly its "material support" provisions) of 1996.

 Executive leadership to not only prevent new and dangerous legislation, but also to take a clear stand to repeal old, dangerous legislation, is critical toward moving the United States away from repression and towards the restoration of the Constitution.